nellirism/cyberrepo/README.md

 https://github.com/nell-e/cyberrepo/blob/main/Diagrams/ELK%20Diagram%20(1).JPG

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the myplaybook2elk.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the myplaybook2elk.yml file and filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

    https://github.com/nell-e/cyberrepo/blob/main/Ansible/filebeat-playbook.yml